Abhi9108865162/pes_pd/README.md

 ## 4. General timing characterization parameters
 - ### Timing threshold definitions

+    Clock Signals: Timing thresholds are commonly applied to clock signals and other critical paths in a digital circuit.
+A clock signal has a defined period (time between clock edges), and the timing threshold specifies how much deviation from this period is allowed.

+    Clock Skew: Timing thresholds can also be used to account for clock skew, which is the variation in arrival times of the clock signal at different parts of the circuit.
+The threshold determines the acceptable amount of skew.

+    Setup and Hold Times: For flip-flops and other sequential elements, timing thresholds are used to define setup and hold times.
+The setup time is the minimum time before the clock edge at which the input data must be stable, while the hold time is the minimum time after the clock edge during which the data must remain stable.

+    Propagation Delay: Timing thresholds can specify the maximum allowable propagation delay for signals to travel from one point in the circuit to another.
+This helps ensure that signals arrive at their destinations within the required time window.

+    Critical Paths: Critical paths in a circuit are those paths that have the tightest timing requirements.
+Timing thresholds are used to analyze and optimize these critical paths to meet the desired performance goals.

+    Clock Frequency: Timing thresholds may be tied to the clock frequency of the circuit.
+For example, if a design is intended to operate at a certain clock frequency, the timing threshold may specify the maximum clock period allowed.

 ![Screenshot from 2023-09-16 17-22-30](https://github.com/Abhi9108865162/pes_asic_class/assets/141741065/f141ec1c-fb44-46c2-a000-0bf4b74e237d)
 ![Screenshot from 2023-09-16 22-42-00](https://github.com/Abhi9108865162/pes_asic_class/assets/141741065/18c69769-1763-4a91-8c1f-9a8f6298ad28)
 ![Screenshot from 2023-09-16 22-42-08](https://github.com/Abhi9108865162/pes_asic_class/assets/141741065/74d90f29-5fcc-4fc4-ad6e-14c689b50f77)